Acting Director, Governance and Law

 Dr. Boccuzzi has worked as a consultant to the International Labour Organization (ILO) and UNESCO on migration and education issues across Asia.
 She has also served as a researcher with the Asian Research Center for Migration (ARCM) and as lead Bangkok researcher for a multi-country project on squatter resettlement.

 Dr. Boccuzzi’s academic and policy work focus on migration and urbanization in Asia, and she has held teaching appointments at the University of California, Berkeley and Thammasat University in Thailand.
-She is the author of Bangkok Bound, a study of Thai rural-urban migration based on an examination of first-hand writings by migrants.
+Her publications include Bangkok Bound (University of Washington Press) and Migrant and Child Labor in Thailand's Shrimp and Other Seafood Supply Chains: Labor Conditions and the Decision to Study or Work (The Asia Foundation and International Labour Organization).

 Education: Doctoral degree in South and Southeast Asian Studies from the University of California, Berkeley; master's degree from the University of California, Berkeley; bachelor's degree from Princeton University.